-Campus Planning focuses on the University's long-range planning and the capital development functions of the University's Facilities Management organization as a balanced counterpart to the project-related functions of Campus Design & Construction.
-The Campus Planning team guides campus development in a way that gives physical form to the University's mission, vision, and programs through the effective use of human, environmental, and financial resources.
+Campus Planning focuses on the university's long-range planning and the capital development functions of the U's Facilities Management organization as a balanced counterpart to the project-related functions of Campus Design & Construction.
+The Campus Planning team guides campus development in a way that gives physical form to the university's mission, vision, and programs through the effective use of human, environmental, and financial resources.

 Meet the Team